ILUMY/plek-webhooks/README.md

 # Sample to connect to Pleks Webhook API
-For more information about Plek see, http://plek.co
+For more information about Plek see, http://plek.co This sample project can be used to upload files to Plek via the API and send chat notifications via a webhook

-## This sample project can be used to upload files to Plek via the API and send chat notifications via a webhook
+## Sample Project
 Update this fields with the correct credentials

 ```
 const plekDomain = '';
 const webhook = ''; // create web hook at /adminpanel/apiapp/overview